-All the minor puppies that have been given the designations "very promising" take part in a competitive judging where the judge places the 1^{st} , 2^{nd} , 3^{rd} and 4^{th} winner of each sex.
-The best minor puppy of the breed is selected and goes on to the competition for "Best minor puppy of the day" in the main ring.
+All the minor puppies that have been given the designations "very promising" take part in a competitive judging where the judge places the 1st, 2nd, 3rd and 4th winner of each sex.

+The best male and the best female compete for minor puppy of the breed.
+The winner goes on to the competition for "Best minor puppy of the day" in the main ring.